keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 The reverberations of early synth warbles are reproduced into 90s computing culture ---  the [slightly surreal Windows 95 start-up sound](https://youtu.be/8jjT4AjTUMA?si=IyUeTVKZ7Or9moO9) is an accompaniment to one of the [biggest corporate computing launches in tech history](https://www.bbc.com/audio/play/w3ct5yfs).
 Brian Eno, widely credited as crystallising the ambient music genre, had provided a synthetic sting heard every time a personal computer booted.
 This unnatural chime arrived as introduction to the Information Age.
 The American public were about to be [connected to everyone on the information super highway](https://web.archive.org/web/20120824202929/http://pewinternet.org/Static-Pages/Trend-Data-%28Adults%29/Internet-Adoption.aspx) when a "carpet bombing" campaign of free CDs (nearing half of CDs manufactured worldwide) brought [America Online](https://americanhistory.si.edu/collections/object/nmah_1395721).

 Now niche genres of sample music proliferate and fragment on popular platforms, such the literalist [PC music](https://pcmusic.info/) (a movement that hit a knockout with a <span style="color:#8ACE00">brat</span> summer), Synthwave nostalgically remixing 80s synth, shortly thereafter Vaporwave spoofing and reveling in internet consumerism, and even [Utopian Scholastic](https://youtu.be/6QOUNvMX-ws?si=wedkE2cE4AJ-LfFu) mining the nostalgic sound of the optimism of the civic educational project.
+Now with featurful web browsers and distrubted networking you can run a synth jam with strangers [entirely in your browser](https://nudel.cc/).

 ---